Asian Cup schedule, fixtures and every game’s start time

 Typically quadrennial, the tournament was delayed from 2023 due to high summer temperatures in Qatar and the host nation’s participation in last year’s Concacaf Gold Cup.

-Japan and South Korea will also be among the favourites, while Tajikistan make their debut.
+The tournament is going on at the same time as the Africa Cup of Nations, or Afcon.

-Here’s everything you need to know.
-Get the latest football odds and tips here.
+Here’s everything you need to know and get the latest football odds and tips here.

 When is the Asian Cup?